tlsnotary/notary-server/README.md

 An implementation of the notary server in Rust.

-## ⚠️ Notice
+## ⚠️ IMPORTANT NOTICE ⚠️

-This project is currently under active development and should not be used in production.
-Expect bugs and regular major breaking changes.
+This project has been **MIGRATED** into the [tlsn repository](https://github.com/tlsnotary/tlsn/tree/8783a62ea104ee7f5f1591f1dc51d1785128d8b8/notary-server), please continue using this project there instead.

 ---
 ## Running the server